 Among top 2% of U.S. schools for value-added earnings (score of 92/100)

 One of the lowest student loan default rates at colleges in the state—and lowest in the country among four-year private colleges

-#21 in relation of 20-year net return on investment, including both private and public (with out-of-state tuition) institutions
+#21 in relation to 20-year net return on investment, including both private and public (with out-of-state tuition) institutions

-Listed in “Best Colleges: Region by Region" category for the Northeastern United States for 10th year in a row
+Listed in “Best Colleges: Region by Region" category for the Northeastern United States for the 10th year in a row

 National Center for Education Statistics